chadulous/PixelVision8wiki/Tiles_Scrolling.md

 <p style="text-align:center"><img src="images/Scrolling_image_7.png" /></p>

-Finally, if we set the `onScreen` and `useScrollPosition` to false, the check will wrap around the screen.
+Finally, if we set the `onScreen` and `useScrollPosition` to false, the chest will wrap around the screen.

 <p style="text-align:center"><img src="images/Scrolling_image_8.png" /></p>

 These advanced concepts may not be clear at first but image you want to make a side-scrolling platformer.
 You will want to render the player on the screen independent of the scrolling so you’d set the useScrollPosition to false.
 If you have enemies on the map, you want them to move with the map as it scrolls but only renders when they are inside of the viewport.
 So they will have onScreen set to true and useScrollPosition set to true, which are the default values.
-Now as the player moves forward or backward, they stay centered in the screen, you change the scroll position accordingly and then enemies show up only when they are visible.
+Now as the player moves forward or backward, they stay centered on the screen, you change the scroll position accordingly and then enemies show up only when they are visible.